huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `user_id` - (Optional, String, ForceNew) User ID, required when using key_pair in prePaid charging mode.
 Changing this creates a new server.

+* `agency_name` - (Optional, String, ForceNew) Specifies the IAM agency name which is created on IAM to provide temporary credentials for ECS to access cloud services.
+Changing this creates a new server.

 The `network` block supports: